Hal Finney (1956–2014)

 Cryptography and PGP

-In 1991, Finney began volunteering for Phil Zimmermann’s Pretty Good Privacy (PGP) project, writing code for free.
-He became one of the principal developers of PGP 2.0.
-When Zimmermann founded PGP Inc. in 1996, Finney was hired as one of the first employees (the company later became part of Symantec through acquisitions).
+Finney’s working life began the way it would end — giving the code away.
+In 1991 he volunteered for Phil Zimmermann’s Pretty Good Privacy (PGP), writing it for free, and became one of PGP 2.0’s principal developers.
+When Zimmermann incorporated PGP Inc. in 1996, Finney was among the first hired; the company later became part of Symantec.

 Extropianism and Cryonics

-Finney was an active participant in the Extropy Institute’s discussions on cryonics, life extension, space colonization, nanotechnology, and artificial intelligence.
-He became interested in cryonics during his freshman year at Caltech.
-On October 15, 1992, he and his wife Fran signed their Alcor cryonics membership paperwork in Riverside, California.
-He remained an Alcor member for over 20 years.
+Long before ALS gave that opening line its weight, Finney had bet on outlasting the body.
+He had been drawn to cryonics since his freshman year at Caltech, and was an active voice in the Extropy Institute’s debates on life extension, space colonization, nanotechnology, and artificial intelligence.
+On October 15, 1992, he and his wife Fran signed their Alcor cryonics membership in Riverside, California, and held it for the more than two decades until Alcor received him.

 Reusable Proof-of-Work